oneinc-jp/CompositionalLayoutViewController/README.md

 ```

 ## Usage
-There are XX steps to declare collection view.
+There are four steps to declare collection view.

 Firstly, to compose complex collection view sections, you implement `Section` class that inherits `HashableObject` and `CollectionViewSection`.
 ```swift